MSEndpointMgr/Intune/Modules/IntuneWin32App/README.md

 The functions that have these parameters, an authorization token is acquired.
 This will by default happen for the sign-in user, if possible.
 For scenarios when another credential is required to acquire the authorization token, specify Always as the value for PromptBehavior.

+## Get existing Win32 apps

 ## Package application source files into Win32 app package (.intunewin)
 Use the New-IntuneWin32AppPackage function in the module to create a content package for a Win32 app.
 MSI, EXE and script-based applications are supported by this function.
+This function automatically downloads the IntuneWinAppUtil.exe application that's essentially the engine behind the packaging and encryption process.
+The utility will be downloaded to the temporary directory of the user running the function, more specifically the location of the environment variable %TEMP%.
+If required, a custom path to where IntuneWinAppUtil.exe already exists is possible to pass to the function using the IntuneWinAppUtilPath parameter.
 In the sample below, application source files for 7-Zip including the setup file are specified and being packaged into an .intunewin encrypted file.
 Package will be exported to the output folder.
 ```PowerShell
 # Package MSI as .intunewin file
 $SourceFolder = "C:\IntuneWinAppUtil\Source\7-Zip"